dfinity/portal/how-it-works/6_webaccess/01_web_access.subpage.md

 ## Workflow
 We now describe how a client can access a website deployed as a canister on the Internet Computer.
 The architecture involves 4 key components.
 * Client - A device owned by the user.
 When the user browses a website, the client device sends a HTTP request.
 * HTTP Gateway - A HTTP Gateway is a software that implements [HTTP Gateway protocol](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-gateway).
-It converts HTTP requests into canister queries.
+It converts HTTP requests into a format understandable by canisters.
 When the canister sends back a response, the HTTP Gateway converts the response into a HTTP response.
 The HTTP gateway can be run either on the client, on the boundary nodes or on independent servers.
 * Boundary Node - Boundary nodes keep track of the architecture of the Internet Computer.
-On receiving a canister query, boundary nodes can route the request to one of the blockchain nodes running the canister.
+In particular, boundary nodes keep track of the list of subnets, list of nodes on each subnet, the canisters run by each subnet, etc. On receiving a canister query, boundary nodes can route the request to one of the blockchain nodes running the canister.
-* Canister - Hosts the Dapp and responds to queries.
+* Canister - Developers can host their Dapp as a canister.
+Canister consists of a bunch of methods.
+Anyone can send queries to the canister.
+A query consists of the canister method to be executed and the inputs for the canister method.
+The Internet Computer receives the queries sent by the users, executes the corresponding canister method and returns the response to the user.

 <figure>
 <img src="/img/how-it-works/web_access.png" alt="Architecture: HTTP Gateway and Boundary nodes help in forwarding HTTP Request to canisters" title="HTTP Gateway converts the format of messages and Boundary nodes route the message to appropriate subnet" align="center" style="width:900px">